Degrassi Junior High: Promotion and fan reaction

-Despite their international fame, and an on-set tutor, the actors were still required to attend school, and some recalled their teachers not being lenient about their busy schedules.
+Some actors from the series were frequently conflated with their characters.
+Amanda Stepto, who played teenage mother Spike, was often sent baby products by fans who genuinely believed that she was pregnant.
+Kit Hood stated in Degrassi Between Takes of his concern that "the audience sometimes expects the kids to have knowledge about their characters that they don't have in real life".
+Despite their international fame, many of the actors' teachers and parents were not perturbed by this.
 Pat Mastroianni recalled that his geography teacher gave him a low grade despite succeeding in other subjects; Rebecca Haines recalled her parents threatening to remove her from the show if her grades were low enough.
 Speaking to the Edmonton Journal, Haines stated: "Some teachers can be jerks about it. [...]
 When you get home at eight at night, after working all day, you don't feel like writing an essay".